icyphox/site/pages/blog/mnml-browsing.md

-After having recently installed [KISS](https://getkiss.org), and building Firefox from source, I was exposed to the true monstrosity that Firefox -- and web browsers in general---is.
+After having recently installed [KISS](https://getkiss.org), and building Firefox from source, I was exposed to the true monstrosity that Firefox -- and web browsers in general -- is.
 It took all of 9 hours to build the dependencies and then Firefox itself.

 Sure, KISS now ships Firefox binaries in the